uw-dims/dims-finalreport/docs/source/enhancements.rst

 ---------------------------------

-At the start of the project, a combination of variables stored in files that could be exported through the environment into scripts and ``Makefile`` rules and Ansible vars files was used.
-These mechanisms were not integrated and it was difficult to switch between different sets of variables to support multiple simultaneous deployments.
-The simplistic and limited INI style inventory, with group and host variable files, was easy to learn, but proved difficult to manage for multiple deployments and for this reason its use held the project back for a long time.
+At the start of the project, a combination of variables stored in files that could be exported through the shell's environment into scripts, ``Makefile`` rules, and Ansible vars files, was used.
+These mechanisms were not fully integrated and it was difficult to switch between different sets of variables to support multiple simultaneous deployments.
+For this reason, the team clung to a single deployment for far too long.

+In terms of Ansible, the use of the simplistic and limited INI style inventory, with group and host variable files, was easy to learn, but proved difficult to manage for multiple deployments and for this reason its use held the project back for a long time.